Loan Against Property

 An individual who wishes to take a loan against property can choose between two types of interest rates.
 These interest rates vary according to the duration of the loan.

-- Fixed Interest Rate “ This interest rate remains fixed throughout the loan duration.
-It varies from institution to institution but the general rate lies in the 11 “ 15% per annum range.
+- Fixed Interest Rate “ This interest rate remains fixed throughout the loan duration and varies from lender to lender

-- Adjustable Rate “ This interest rate is not fixed and static, it varies according to prevailing market conditions.
+- Adjustable Rate “ This interest rate is not fixed but static; it varies according to the prevailing market conditions.
 This could be beneficial for those who wish to keep the loan for a short duration.